flitbit/middles/README.md

 ## Use

 A pipeline is a sequence of processing steps.
-Each item subsequently pushed onto the pipe, is processed by each step, in the order in which the steps were added.
+Each item pushed onto the pipe, is processed by each step, in the order in which the steps were added.

 ```ts
 import { Pipeline } from 'middles';